 This collection by Eileen Battersby – one for every week of the year – is sure to be a popular gift with book-lovers everywhere

 Born in California, Eileen Battersby discovered reading at an early age.
 After graduating from a BA in English and History at University College Dublin and then an MA on the American writer Thomas Wolfe, she became involved in journalism, initially through sports writing and book reviews.
-Previously the literary correspondent with the Irish Times, Eileen is a freelance arts journalist who has written on classical music, the visual arts, cinema and theatre.
-She has won the National Arts Journalist of the Year Award four times.
+Previously the literary correspondent with the Irish Times, Eileen worked as a freelance arts journalist, writing on classical music, the visual arts, cinema and theatre.
+She won the National Arts Journalist of the Year Award four times.
+Eileen died in 2018.